-The combination of these two features results in what is termed crazy paving pattern, which although a highly characteristic feature is unfortunately not pathognomonic.
-Additionally, pulmonary consolidation or later in the disease pulmonary fibrosis may be evident.
+The combination of these two features is termed a crazy paving pattern, which although highly characteristic, is not pathognomonic.
+Additionally, pulmonary consolidation may be evident.

 Lung changes are of either patchy or geographic distribution and may have a slight lower lobe predilection 2.